subraatakumar/vite-react-jest/README.md

 ## Running Example

-A sample component and test file is updated with in example folder.
+Sample components and test files are updated with in example folder.

-To run this example
+To run these test examples

 ```bash
 npm run test
 ```

+To learn more visit example folder

 ## Ensure test cases during commit